 To manage interest rate risk, we must take a position on the expected future trend of interest rates.
 Rates may rise, fall, or remain the same.
-Our Asset Liability Committee ("ALCO") develops its view of future rate trends and strives to manage rate risk within a targeted range by monitoring economic indicators, examining the views of economists and other experts, and understanding the current status of our balance sheet.
+Our asset liability committee develops its view of future rate trends and strives to manage rate risk within a targeted range by monitoring economic indicators, examining the views of economists and other experts, and understanding the current status of our balance sheet.
 Our annual budget reflects the anticipated rate environment for the next twelve months.
 The asset liability committee conducts a quarterly analysis of the rate sensitivity position and reports its results to our board of directors.

-The ALCO uses modeling techniques to analyze the maturities of rate-sensitive assets and liabilities.
+The asset liability committee employs multiple modeling scenarios to analyze the maturities of rate-sensitive assets and liabilities.
 The model measures the "gap" which is defined as the difference between the dollar amount of rate-sensitive assets repricing during a period and the volume of rate-sensitive liabilities repricing during the same period.
 The gap is also expressed as the ratio of rate-sensitive assets divided by rate-sensitive liabilities.
 If the ratio is greater than "one," the dollar value of assets exceeds the dollar value of liabilities; the balance sheet is "asset sensitive."
 Conversely, if the value of liabilities exceeds the value of assets, the ratio is less than one and the balance sheet is "liability sensitive."
+Our internal policy requires management to maintain the gap such that net interest margins will not change more than 10% if interest rates change 100 basis points or more than 15% if interest rates change 200 basis points.
+As of December 31, 2019, our gap was within such ranges.